 Traeger offers several flavors of wood pellets for their pellet grills.
 Sometimes it is hard to make the right decision on what to use.

-That was a reason for me to write a Traeger pellets guide.
+That was a reason for me to write a Traeger pellets chart and this guide.

 Traeger Grill Pellets

 Traeger has several pellet wood pellets available and here are the main ones.

 The Traeger signature pellets are a blend of Hickory, Maple, and Cherry.

 What Traeger Pellet To Use For What Meat

 Image Source: Traeger Grills.